dchildersart/artcreatives/README.md

 - Copy directory of desired template into the respective project folder
 - Update that index.html file
+- Naming convention for files are the date the creative goes live and the title/description of the creative separated by underscores.
+This will be reflected as the title on the gallery page.
 - Only update files in template that optimize/fix any code